ekalokman/yii2-cas-uni/README.md

             ],
     ```

-3. Add actions that use this CAS module, e.g. in `SiteController` :
+3. Add actions that use this CAS module, in `SiteController` :

     ```
     public function actionLogin()